groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/search/xlsx.en.md

       [GroupDocs.Signature](/signature/nodejs-java/) provides a powerful tool for locating digital signatures within XLSX files.
 Node.js via Java developers can easily extend their application functionality with our solution.

       1. Specify the path of the XLSX file for signature search.
-      2. Use TextSearchOptions to filter the search results.
+      2. Use SearchOptions to filter the search results.
       3. Execute the Search method to find the signatures.
       4. Review the list of discovered signatures.